 If you enjoy and are skilled at knitting, crocheting, and sewing then you can create and donate your projects to organizations such as Warm Up America or Bundles of Love, and many others.
 Here are 10 organizations that can use your help.

 If you are an animal lover like me, then there is no greater joy than working with animals.
 Many volunteers at local animal shelters are needed and oftentimes, there are only one or two individuals in the building – which minimizes the chances of contracting and/or passing on Covid-19.

 There are some wonderful books on living a purposeful life and I encourage you to take a look at them.

 If your senior loved one is able to and is willing to care for a pet – then I highly encourage you to help them to adopt one.
 A cat, a dog, a bird, fish, whatever!

-Having the responsibility of caring for another living creature provides purpose to one’s life and additionally, some pets can certainly bring about a great deal of companionship.
+Having the responsibility of caring for another living creature on a daily basis provides purpose to one’s life and additionally, some pets can certainly bring about a great deal of companionship to lonely people.

-- Georgia Beagles – a group of beagle lovers
+- Goldendoodles of Georgia – a group of Goldendoodle lovers

 - Canary and Finch Breeders

 - Tortoiseshell, Tortie, And Calico Cat Lovers Worldwide

 There seem to be groups about almost any hobby or area of interest!